Sutima Sucharitakul: building a global platform for Thai contemporary art

 “People often associate Thai art with Buddhism”, Sutima explains, “but we want to focus on spiritual and site-specific histories in the region.
 Our artists look at history and the past, but they also deal with very contemporary subjects.”

 This thinking is closely tied to Sutima’s own academic background.
 “That’s why the history of art is so important,” she says.
-“Even if you work with contemporary art, you need to go back, understand where things come from.”
+“Even if you work with contemporary art, you need to go back, you need to understand where things come from.”

 As Nova Contemporary enters its second decade, the gallery’s priorities are shifting.
 While supporting the artists it has worked with over many years, helping them access wider international platforms, they are also focusing on Thai artists who have passed away without receiving the recognition they deserve.
 “It’s important to look back,” she says.
 “There are artists whose work has been overlooked and who still do not have a market.”

 This approach is reflected in Nova Contemporary’s current programme.
-The gallery’s current exhibition, Emergent Figures (21 March to 9 May 2026), curated by Chanon Kenji Praepipatmongkol, brings together Thai modern and contemporary artists often regarded locally as masters, yet still underrepresented internationally.
+The gallery’s current exhibition, Emergent Figures (21 March to 9 May 2026), curated by esteemed contemporary art academic Chanon Kenji Praepipatmongkol, brings together Thai modern and contemporary artists often regarded locally as masters, yet still underrepresented internationally.

 In the future, Sutima hopes to see greater museum representation for Southeast Asian artists worldwide, supported by stronger patronage from within the region.
 “International visibility requires funding and long-term commitment,” she says.
 “But I believe it will happen.”